mozilla/normandy/docs/qa/environments.rst

 -------
 Staging is a test environment used to test the deployment process.
 It is useful for testing a version of Normandy before it is deployed to users, but is not guaranteed to be functional or available at all times.
-Unlike Production, stage does not use a VPN for the public API server.
+Unlike Production, Stage does not use a VPN for the public API server.

 - **Public Read-only API server:** https://stage.normandy.nonprod.cloudops.mozgcp.net/